expandtheroom/code-of-conduct/_posts/2018-03-16-introduction.md

 date: 2018-03-16 00:10:00
 ---

 ExpandTheRoom (ETR) is dedicated to providing a harassment-free experience for everyone, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, or religion.
-We do not tolerate harassment of participants in any form.
+We do not tolerate harassment of team members in any form.

 This code of conduct applies to our interactions in various areas of our shared professional lives, including the ETR offices, off-site company events, our Slack and email exchanges, social media, pull request feedback, and industry conferences or other events where we represent ETR.